hemantksingh/messup-learn/Cloud and Infrastructure/AWS/Security.md

   * network assessment - network configuration analysis to check for ports reachable from outside VPC, inspector agent not required
   * host assessment - Vulnerable software (CVE), host hardening using CIS Benchmarks, inspector agent is required
 * Assessment findings are reported based on severity

+### Trust Advisor

+* Provides recommendations that help you follow AWS best practices.
+Trusted Advisor evaluates your account by using checks.
+These checks identify ways to optimize your AWS infrastructure, improve security and performance, reduce costs, and monitor service quotas.
+You can then follow the check recommendations to optimize your services and resources.

+### Systems Manager

+* Allows you to select a resource group and view its recent API activity, resource configuration changes, related notifications, operational alerts, software inventory, and patch compliance status.
+It lets you take action on each resource group depending on your operational needs.
+* Systems Manager provides a central place to view and manage your AWS resources, so you can have complete visibility and control over your operations.

 ### Key Management Service (KMS)